 3. They Can’t Deliver Everywhere

-4. Subscriptions Usually Recur & Cancellation Policies Vary
+4. Quarterly or Monthly Subscriptions Usually Recur & Cancellation Policies Vary

 5. Volume Can Be a Problem

 Yes, it’s fun to savor a glass of red wine over dinner or kick back on a warm summer’s day with a half-carafe of rose wine.
 But like all alcoholic beverages, wine is best consumed in moderation.

 You wouldn’t know it from the volumes pushed by some wine subscription services.
 The Martha Stewart Wine Club offers two choices: six 750-milliliter bottles every six weeks or 12 bottles every eight weeks.

 If you imbibe only once in a while, and especially if you’re single or an infrequent host, that’s likely to be more than you can drink on your own.

 Some wine subscription clubs, such as Usual, explicitly cater to singles.
 But Usual’s per-glass pricing is on par with wine bars’, which isn’t ideal for budget-conscious folks drinking at home.

 I’ve been a member of at least three wine subscription clubs since I attained legal drinking age.
 All in all, my experience has been pleasant.
 I can’t remember a single varietal I simply couldn’t abide, though I’m no one’s idea of a connoisseur.

 And as I live in one of the few states (and the coldest, save Alaska) where it’s not legal to buy wine in grocery stores, it was nice not to have to suit up against winter’s chill and make a separate trip to the wine shop or liquor store.

 On the other hand, I’m sympathetic to those who prefer to buy wine in person or from websites run by independent producers or retailers.
 Doing so is a great way to support small businesses, which need help now more than ever amid an ongoing viral pandemic.